 We hear, always, either on TV, radio, or even on social media platforms about calls from IRS agents requesting people for personal information, most calls are Robocalls or automated calls that request a callback.

 When you return calls, the scammers will request personal information like social security numbers or other personal information such as birthdate, etc.

 The automated calls request tax payments in the form of I tunes or other gift cards and pretending to be from the tax preparation industry.

 Scammers spoof their phone numbers to make it look like from the IRS.

 Well, after I did my researches, I found out that the IRS NEVER contact people for personal information or asking them to make payments of their unpaid taxes over the phone.

 Please listen to this video from an IRS employee to understand how to deal with tax scammers

 Even if you owe money to the IRS, the government shall give you an opportunity to appeal the amount you owe.

 So relax, The IRS will never send you someone threatens you to arrest you because you didn’t pay your taxes.
-However, what they do is they send you a letter with a real IRS logo that has details of all your personal information and explaining any issue does has to be with your taxes BUT they will never send emails.
+However, what they do is send you a letter with a real IRS logo that has details of all your personal information, and explaining any issue does has to be with your taxes BUT they will never send emails.